CyberHaack/CyberHaack/README.md

 # Objective

-Information technology, speciifcally cybersecurity is a field I am very passionate about and I love solving complex problems.
-Currently, I am obsessed with improving IoT security through research that leverages Machine Learning and Artificial Intelligence.
+I am currently working on improving IoT security through research that integrates Machine Learning and Artificial Intelligence.
+I am also interested in collaborating in research areas that focus on security & privacy, and Responsible AI.

 ## Skills